 #5.
 Poor scheduling

 Construction resource management is among the most important aspects of any project.
-Done effectively, it can ensure resources are available when needed and help with forecasting as well as tracking.
+Done effectively, it can ensure resources are available when needed and help with forecasting and tracking.

-Without good construction resource management, you’ll find workers are either chronically over or under-utilized and kept waiting around for resources that aren’t where they should be.
+Without good construction management software, you’ll find chronically over or under-utilized workers waiting for resources that aren’t where they should be.

 Use your workforce data to create a competitive advantage